ASU Foundation, Inc.

 The scholarship application opens on Friday, January 13, 2023 at 8:00 AM and closes at 11:55 PM on Friday, January 20, 2023.

 The Alcorn State University Foundation, Inc. offers students the opportunity to apply for scholarship funding assistance during our Phase II application period.
-This application phase is open for students who have an unmet financial need after all other aid has been applied or exhausted.
-Applicants should be mindful that scholarship awards are contingent on availability of funds, demonstrated financial need of applicants and academic merit; therefore, all applicants may not be awarded.
+This application phase is open for students who have an unmet financial need after all other aid has been applied and/or exhausted.
+Applicants should be mindful that scholarship awards are contingent on availability of funds, demonstrated financial need of applicants, academic merit, and timeliness of application submission; therefore, all applicants may not be awarded.